Union and New Haven Trust Building

-The former Union and New Haven Trust Building, located at 205 Church Street in New Haven, Connecticut, was the tallest building in New Haven when it was constructed in 1927.
+The former Union and New Haven Trust Building, located at 205 Church Street in New Haven, Connecticut, United States, was the tallest building in New Haven when it was constructed in 1927.
 This Georgian-Colonial Revival skyscraper was designed by architects Cross and Cross.
 The building, sited on the northeast corner of the historic New Haven Green, changed hands several times over the years.
 In 2014 it was converted into residences and renamed The Union.

 History

 Situated on the corner of Elm and Church streets, the site was the home of Richard Perry in the 1640s, who served as secretary to the General Court of the Colony of New Haven.